INTERESTING FACTS ABOUT SNOW !!!

 HOW DOES SNOW FORM ?

-Snow would usually fall when the temperature is below two degrees, the reason being is, if it is warmer than this, the snowflakes would melt while falling.
-This process is exactly the same as when it rains when the water vapor rises in the atmosphere and there it cools down and forms tiny water droplets through something called condensation.
+Snow would usually fall when the temperature is below two degrees, the reason being is, if it’s warmer than this, the snowflakes would melt while falling.

-So basically,whether it rains or snows it is all down to the temperature at the giving time.
+So basically, whether it rains or snows, it’s all down to the temperature at the giving time.

 Every snowflake has its own intricate shape.
 When a snowflake is forming, it starts off as a six-sided shape, like a hexagon.
 They then grow six branches from the corners of the hexagon.